archana77archana/tableToPDF/README.md

 ## Output

 After the program ends, check in the same folder you have stored `tableToPDF.c`.
-You will find an `output.PDF` file in the same folder with the table created.
+You will find an `output.pdf` file in the same folder with the table created.

 ## Drawbacks